REMARKS BY ROBERT GRAY

 characterizes the latent energy of the boulders strewn around.
 ‘Syncopation’

-the pattern of the rain sparkling on sandstone is incomplete.
+means a sporadic pattern of rain sparkling on sandstone .
 ‘Pre-Raphaelite’

 refers to a group of painters in late nineteenth century England who worked in